 Non-professional level positions such as store, restaurant, laboring, or skilled jobs usually do not require formal business attire, so when you are interviewing for one of these positions business casual attire is often appropriate.
 This means wearing a smart shirt or blouse with neatly pressed trousers or skirt, and clean, well polished shoes.
 Even if the staff dress code for the company is very casual, you should still try to be well-groomed to present a good image to the interviewer.

+It goes without saying that there are some aspects to your appearance that could lead to a negative opinion in the mind of the interviewer.
+Where possible, try to cover up an visible tattoos and remove excessive jewelry.
+Avoid applying too much make-up and go easy on the perfume or aftershave.
 Do not dress provocatively unless it is part of the job description - the potential for office relationships and sexual harassment lawsuits might negatively impact your chances of getting the job.